 - Official transcript(s) from each college/university attended

-- Two letters of recommendation (at least one must be from a college instructor)
+- One letter of recommendation from a college instructor

 - Personal essay